 What Division Should I Enter?

-With the multiple options of age groups, advanced, adaptive, etc., it can get complicated figuring out which Division you should enter.
+With the multiple options of beginner, intermediate, advanced, adaptive, etc., it can get complicated figuring out which Division you should enter.

 Go through this thought process to make a decision:

 - Discipline: First, figure out your discipline.
 That can be Street or Bowl/Park, or both.
 Street is the part of the course that traditionally includes ledges, stairs, handrails, bank ramps, and more.
 Bowl/Park is the part of the course that has bowl and transition features.